When Should Series A Startups Invest in PR? Timing Guide

 Your founding story isn't differentiated.
 If your pitch sounds like three other companies in your space, media coverage will be generic or nonexistent.
 PR amplifies what's already compelling; it doesn't manufacture differentiation from thin air.

 You don't have customer proof points.
 Journalists need evidence, not promises.
 If you can't point to measurable customer outcomes, case studies, or meaningful traction metrics, you're not ready for earned media.
+Consider waiting until you can demonstrate the proof points journalists actually want.

 Your messaging is still in flux.
 Series A companies often pivot positioning as they scale.
 If your executive team debates your core value prop in every customer meeting, wait.
 Inconsistent messaging across PR, sales, and product creates market confusion that's expensive to fix.